lazpeng/etsuko/README.md

 - A C compiler (preferably clang)
 - OpenGL (probably already included in your system)

 **Upon running, the program will probably fail and close because it needs a song to play.
-It uses a proprietary format described below.**
+It uses a custom format described below.**

 ## Playing songs